 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 4 Discussion Board Forums in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 4 Discussions in this course.
 The student will post a thread of 400–500 words with at least 4 citations and 2 replies of 200–250 words each to the threads of classmates.
 The student must include 2 citations with each reply and use current APA formatting for all citations.

 Tax Research Memos (4)